-Senior Management is responsible for designing, ensuring and fostering the ICFR through the Corporate Financial Controller's Department, which shall perform any activities required to ensure the ICFR operates correctly, as well as the rest of Committees involved which should provide support to the Corporate Financial Controller's Department.
+Senior Management is responsible for designing and implementing the ICFR through the Deputy General Directorate of Finance, which performs any activities required to ensure that ICFR operates correctly, and through the other directorates involved, which must cooperate with this directorate.

-The group counts with an International risk management and control system policy (ICFR) approved by the Board of Directors, in which the tools and internal control systems of risks related to the publishing of financial information, as well as supervision, are described.
+The Group has an Internal Control over Financial Reporting Policy (the "ICFR Policy") approved by the Board of Directors that describes the tools and internal risk management and control systems related to the process of publishing financial information and its oversight.